mr2chowd/activestate_project/readme.md

 Since automation is better than manual work.
 The less effort required for a developer to request such an environment, the better.

-Therefore, to simply the task we may assume:
+Therefore, to simplify the task we may assume:

     1.)
 All of the developers in the team uses Git and Github 2.)
 The process for requestng a new environment can be tied to GitHub pull requests